Data-driven assessment of optimal spatiotemporal resolutions for information extraction in noisy time series data: Introduction

 In this work, we address this fundamental problem by studying various prototypical systems, ranging from atomic and molecular scales to microscopic and macroscopic scales, which exhibit different complex internal dynamics.
-We systematically analyze the information contained in the time-series data of their constituent units as a function of the spatial and temporal resolution used in the analyses.
-We demonstrate that different types of systems have distinct optimal spatiotemporal resolutions maximizing the extraction of relevant information from their trajectories, depending on the local or collective nature of the physical events/processes that occur within them.
+We systematically analyzed the information contained in the time series data of their constituent units as a function of the spatial and temporal resolution used in the analyses.
+We demonstrated that different types of systems have distinct optimal spatiotemporal resolutions that maximize the extraction of relevant information from their trajectories, depending on the local or collective nature of the physical events/processes that occur within them.
 The characteristic spatiotemporal length scales of the dominant physical events dominating the system are in this way revealed in a purely data-driven way, and without prior assumptions on the best resolutions to capture and characterize them.

-While identifying the optimal time and space resolutions to study a system about which little is known \textit{a priori} is challenging, this work demonstrates how such information is intrinsically present in the system's data and it provides an efficient way to extract it.
-From a fundamental point of view, we provide clear demonstrations of the impact that such a data-driven approach can have in revealing the physics of complex systems (or phenomena) without relying on prior knowledge or preconceived assumptions.
-At the same time, since every set of data has its own optimal spatiotemporal resolutions that allow for maximizing information extraction out of it, we obtain a general concept and an useful approach to guide and assist the analysis of virtually any type of data.
+While identifying the optimal time and space resolutions to study a system in which little is known \textit{a priori} is challenging, this work demonstrates how such information is intrinsically present in the system's data and it provides an efficient way to extract it.
+From a fundamental point of view, we provide clear demonstrations of the impact of such a data driven approach in revealing the physics of complex systems (or phenomena) without relying on prior knowledge or preconceived assumptions.
+At the same time, because every set of data has its own optimal spatiotemporal resolutions that allow for maximizing information extraction, we obtain a general concept and an useful approach to guide and assist the analysis of virtually any type of data.